jamievlin/vscode-lang-asymptote/README.md

 It is based on the same grammar.
 This README is verbatim copied from the original Atom package.)_

 Asymptote is a powerful C-based Vector Graphics Language that can be integrated into LaTeX documents.
-This package adds syntax highlighting functionality to Atom, a text editor.
-Other features such as automatic compile are planned, but not yet implemented.

 The official website of Asymptote is at <http://asymptote.sourceforge.net/>.

 ## Features